ImFusion C++ SDK 4.4.0

 ImFusionResourceCompiler --repo-name MyRepo --output-file MyRepo.cpp --base-dir data data/mesh.obj data/texture.png

-This will create the file MyRepo.cpp containing code that registers a Repository with name MyRepo providing the contents of the files data/mesh.obj and data/texture.png under the names mesh.obj and texture.png.
-Finally, you need to include this file into your build system so that it gets compiled and linked into the target library/executable.
+This will create the file MyRepo.cpp containing code that registers a Repository with name MyRepo.
+This repository then provides the contents of the files data/mesh.obj and data/texture.png under the names mesh.obj and texture.png.
+Note that you need to include this file into your build system so that it gets compiled and linked into the target library/executable.
 The target library/executable needs to link against ImFusionCore.

 CMake Infrastructure